KeldOelykke/FailFast/README.md

 Goal
 ====

+To have a library worth using because of its

+ 1) design - simple, extensible & replaceable, and

+ 2) performance - poor on cpu & memory usage.

 We migrate between projects and we ask ourself what libraries should we pull this time?
-Most times I search for a fail-fast library, but I can't seem to find any.
+In such moments I try a search for a fail-fast library, but I can't seem to find any.
-Last time I didn't even bother to search.

-Clearly, that is no good to anyone, so here is a go at a fail-fast library.
+Clearly, that is no good to anyone, so here is one.

 Dogma